prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 ## Summary

-MicroPython gives our Custom Board a practical and flexible way to program the STM32 hardware using Python.
+MicroPython gives our SOURYA Board a practical and flexible way to program the STM32 hardware using Python.

 In this project, it is primarily used to: